 Variations on Tom Waits

-Barney Hoskyns, Independent, The, May 1999
+Barney Hoskyns, The Independent, May 1999

 FEW OF the patrons of the China Light diner in Santa Rosa look up when Tom Waits shuffles through the door.
 Attired in coarse indigo denim and clutching a bulky leather briefcase, to them hes merely another street eccentric.
 Just as he blended effortlessly into the barfly demi-monde of sleazoid Hollywood in the days when he was bellowing songs like 'The Piano Has Been Drinking', so now - despite living in domesticated rural bliss with a wife and three children - Waits can wander into a Chinese Diner in northern California without causing a commotion.